guilhermerenew-zz/guilhermerenew/README.md

 ### About:v:
-I am a systems administrator focused on cloud, sustainability and security, currently working as a Devops Engineer at @UOL and graduating in Bachelor of Technology (B.Tech.)
+I am a systems administrator focused on cloud, sustainability and security, currently working as a Devops Engineer at UOL and graduating in Bachelor of Technology (B.Tech.)
 From SENAC.

 ### Talks :student:
 Cloud Native Systems monitoring and Scaling Data enthusiast \